Skip to main content

 UPDATE "c0.my_entity" A00 SET "my_mutable" = ?
 WHERE A00."rowid" = ?

-If you have multiple mutable attributes to update, it may be tempting to assign them one by one causing a new database roundrip for each time.
+If you have multiple mutable attributes to update, assigning them one by one may be tempting, causing a new database roundtrip each time.
 A better approach is to use the update keyword in Rell.
 It works similar to the at-operator.

 FROM CARDINALITY WHERE WHAT